IrishTechCommunity/irishtechcommunity.github.io/NewUserGuide.md

 ## House Keeping

-There are a few basic rules about ITC to keep in mind :
+There are a few basic rules about ITC :

 - You can't leave `#general` -  not our choice!
 But something to keep in mind
 - Remember to toggle your notifications - particularly if you use more then one slack, you can find more information on how to do this on https://get.slack.help/hc/en-us/categories/200111606-Using-Slack